3UR/sinatra-template/README.md

 > Production **ONLY WORKS ON LINUX**
 1. Clone this repository.
 2. Install dependencies by running `cd src && bundle install`.
-3. Install the unicorn gem by running `gem install unicorn`.
+3. Install the puma gem by running `gem install puma`.
-4. Run the application using `unicorn -c config/unicorn.rb`.
+4. Run the application using `puma -c config/puma.rb`.

 > **TIP:** This also comes with a `.Dockerfile` so you can dockerize your app!